 Can You Get The Same Cover From Short And Long-Term Motorcycle Insurance?

-You will pay more if you select more cover and higher limits for both long and short-term insurance.
+You will pay more if you select more coverage and higher limits for both long and short-term insurance.

 What Are The Benefits Of Monthly Insurance?